 Freezing: I do not recommend freezing any mayonnaise based sauces.
 But I’ve also never heard of anyone having leftovers… even when they made a double batch!

 Lastly, I want everyone to know that Japanese seafood sauce is not really all that Japanese.

 You will not find it in Japan.
 It is a very Americanized “Japanese” recipe.
 I’ve been there.
-There is NO Yum Yum sauce in Japanese cuisine!
+There is NO Yum Yum sauce in Japanese cuisine, it is not authentic.

 Yours is probably just a little different than mine.
 Play with the amounts of ingredients to get the right flavor.

-Is yum yum sauce gluten free?
+Yum yum sauce is generally gluten free.
 I am not a gluten free expert, nor a trained professional, however to my knowledge, all of these ingredients are gluten free.

 Listen, this yum yum sauce might not be exactly like the one you are dreaming of, but over 100,000 people love it and use it regularly.
 You should be one of them!